 They are sensitive to heat, so don’t need a lot of exercise.
 The Chow Chow is a friendly and loyal breed, making them ideal for dog owners looking for a canine companion they can spend a lot of time with.

-Greyhounds have extremely high energy.
-They need an active household with a big backyard.
+Greyhounds have extremely high energy requirements.
+They need an active household with a big backyard to run in.

 23. Cairn Terrier